 four (4) large plasma screens presenting real-time images from NASA's SOHO and SDO telescopes;

-a beautifully-displayed 400-pound rare pallasite meteorite from the Brenham meteorite field in Kansas; and
+a beautifully-displayed 302-pound rare pallasite meteorite from the Brenham meteorite field in Kansas; and

-an ever-changing exhibit case, initially containing the 100-pound “Blue Mound, Texas” meteorite.
+An exhibit case containing the 100-pound “Blue Mound, Texas” meteorite.